 Novels

-To date, David Bruce has completed five aviation novels, which are available on Kindle and in paparback:
+To date, David Bruce has completed seven aviation novels, which are available on Amazon Kindle and in paperback:

 "Finishing School", the title refers to the Lancaster Finishing Schools that were set up in WWII to complete the training of those bomber crews which had been selected to fly the AVRO Lancaster.
 This novel is set in the month of March 1944 and follows the life of Flight Lieutenant Hugh MacKay, a veteran bomber pilot, who has been given the job of taking a sprog crew through their final training on the Lancaster and on to their first operation.